 |We were commissioned to create a window that brought the incredible palette of Autumn to life in a contemporary window.
 Using our sculpted solder and flame-worked leaves, we captured the movement of a tree losing its fall leaves.

 You can see more detailed progress photos on our Facebook Page.

-This project has so many details tucked away, so many little hidden gems.
-The windows themselves were created for an old plantation house near Fork Union, Virginia, in the country outside of Richmond, Virginia.
-The design was created specifically to match the antique feel and look of much of the rest of the farm, and the glass chosen to match.
-The owners are equestrians, and have a passion for old pony carts and carriages.
-These windows were for the carriage house, and so rightly showcased the horse and carriage.
-The lead on these windows is sculpted to be three dimensional, with sculpted solder horses and fleur de lis as well.
-The medallions are simple but detailed; one immortalizing a special pony and the other a carriage.
+This project has so many details tucked away and little hidden gems.
+The windows were created for an old plantation house near Fork Union, Virginia, in the country outside of Richmond, Virginia.
+The design was created specifically to match the antique feel and look of much of the farm, and the glass was chosen to match.
+The owners are equestrians and passionate about old pony carts and carriages.
+These windows were for the carriage house and rightly showcased the horse and carriage.
+The lead on these windows is sculpted to be three-dimensional, with sculpted solder horses and fleur de lis as well.
+The medallions are simple but detailed, one immortalizing a special pony and the other a carriage.

 See more of this project on our Facebook Page.

 As a young man, I was influenced by the Artist/Craftsman movement where one designs and builds original objects.
 I love the translucency of nature, so glass seemed like the perfect material.
 Being self-taught, I have followed my passion for 46 years, working intuitively, alone and with others to achieve my life’s work.